microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/reportroot-getoffice365groupsactivitycounts.md

 ### <a name="csv"></a>CSV

-Veja a seguir um exemplo que gera CSV.
+A seguir está um exemplo que saída CSV.

 #### <a name="request"></a>Solicitação